Anello-Photonics/docs-A1/docs/getting_started_evk.rst

 6.2 Monitor Data Output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For a real-time display of the ANELLO GNSS INS data, select *Monitor* in the main menu.
+For a real-time display of the ANELLO EVK data, select *Monitor* in the main menu.

 More information on the monitor window can be found at `ANELLO Python Tool <https://docs-a1.readthedocs.io/en/latest/python-tool.html>`_.